KDE/documentation-develop-kde-org/content/docs/d-bus/using_custom_types_with_dbus.md

 That way, we can provide `QDBusArgument` marshaling and unmarshalling implementations that will be used only in situations when such a conditional is true.

-This is what the marshaling and unmarshaling code actually looks like:
+This is what the marshaling and unmarshalling code actually looks like:

 {{< readfile file="/content/docs/d-bus/using_custom_types_with_dbus/marshaling.cpp" highlight="cpp" >}}